DFHack/dfhack/docs/plugins/zone.rst

 - filter by whether the unit needs a grazing area

 The window is fully navigatable via keyboard or mouse.
-Hit Enter or click on a unit to assign/unassign it to the currently selected pasture.
+Hit Enter or click on a unit to assign/unassign it to the currently selected zone or building.
 Shift click to assign/unassign a range of units.

-You can also keep the window open and click around on different pastures, so you can manage multiple pastures without having to close and reopen the window.
+You can also keep the window open and click around on different cages, restraints, pastures, or pit/ponds, so you can manage multiple buildings/zones without having to close and reopen the window.

-As for all other overlays, you can disable this one in `gui/control-panel` on the Overlays tab if you don't want the option of using it.
+Just like all other overlays, you can disable this one in `gui/control-panel` on the Overlays tab if you don't want the option of using it.